amferraz/kindle-dict-en-pt/README.md

 ## Installing and configuring

-If this is the only dictionary you have for this language you’re now done.
+If this is the only dictionary you have for this language, just put it on your Kindle and you're now done.
 If you have multiple dictionaries:

 1. Press the menu key on your Kindle
 2. Select Settings